 Reports for USDA-NIFA grants on the anniversary reporting cycle can be completed up to 90 days preceding the anniversary date through 90 days after.
 Early submission is appreciated.

 Final reports for Capacity projects (Hatch, Hatch Multi-state, McIntire Stennis, Animal Health) can be submitted any time before the annual deadline.
-Lynn Laws will be contacting you in September to let you know the deadline.
+Lynn Laws will be contacting you in the fall to let you know the deadline.

 In REEport, final reports appear exactly the same as progress reports, with the same data fields and questions.
 However, the data entered in a final report should apply to the PROJECT DURATION, not just the final reporting year (progress reports only cover one reporting period/year).
 The only exception to this rule is the FTEs on the Participants page and Products/Other Products.
 In the Final Report, you should report FTEs for the reporting period only, just the same you would as if you were filling out a Progress Report for the final year of the project.
 For the Products (including publications) and Other Products, include only those items that have not been previously reported.